Scroll to content

 Intent:

-At St Mark’s Church of England Primary School, our Religious Education (R.E.) and Worldviews curriculum strongly contributes to each pupil’s development empowering them to become tolerant, resilient and understanding citizens within our school, local community and wider world.
+At St Mark’s Church of England Primary School, our Religious Education (R.E.) curriculum strongly contributes to each pupil’s development empowering them to become tolerant, resilient and understanding citizens within our school, local community and wider world.

 R.E. teaching is underpinned by our school vision of ‘loving God’ and ‘serving others.’
 We aim to support and challenge pupils to reflect upon, develop and affirm their own beliefs, values and attitudes.
 We strive to inspire children, through music, liturgy, stories and reflection.
 Both our curriculum and Collective Worships provide opportunities for spiritual development and personal reflection for pupils and staff.